Holistic Health Talk

 I also encourage you to read another post of mine called 8 Reasons You Shouldn’t Have a Mammogram.

-Breaking Bra Burning Fears and Concerns
+Breaking Bra Burning Fears

-When some women hear the suggestion that they shouldn’t wear a bra, it triggers all kinds of thoughts, feelings and remarks, so let’s address some of those concerns.
+When some women hear the suggestion that they shouldn’t wear a bra, it triggers all kinds of thoughts, feelings, and remarks, so let’s address some of those concerns.

-Women often feel uncomfortable, embarrassed or self-conscious when they aren’t wearing a bra, but that is because they have been conditioned or socialized to believe that it is not normal, acceptable or immoral.
+Women often feel uncomfortable, embarrassed, or self-conscious when they aren’t wearing a bra, but that is because they have been conditioned or socialized to believe that it is not normal, acceptable, or immoral.
 You must break free from this conditioning.

 The whole purpose of the breast is to provide nourishment for our children.
 That’s it.
-Breasts are not supposed to remain, perky, big, firm, sexy etc. These definitions were created by society.
+Breasts are not supposed to remain perky, big, firm, sexy, etc. These definitions were created by society.
 Women have been brainwashed to believe that their breasts shouldn’t sag and they should be kept restricted in a toxic undergarment.

 It is a myth that the breasts need support.
 Bras are not going to prevent the breasts from sagging.
 Sagging is going to happen regardless.
-It is an unavoidable and natural consequence of age, childbirth and gravity.
-Bras actually cause the breasts to sag more because they inhibit and destroy the breasts natural ability to support themselves.
+It is an unavoidable and natural consequence of age, childbirth, and gravity.
+Bras actually cause the breasts to sag more because they inhibit and destroy the breast’s natural ability to support themselves.

-It is natural and normal for breasts to change shape and sag after pregnancy, breastfeeding and as we age.
-Try to appreciate the beauty in their new look, knowing that they nurtured your beautiful child and performed such a life affirming activity.
-Admire the stretch marks, elasticity, sagging, changes in shape etc. They are beautiful symbols of motherhood and aging.
+It is natural and normal for breasts to change shape and sag after pregnancy, breastfeeding, and as we age.
+Try to appreciate the beauty in their new look, knowing that they nurtured your beautiful child and performed such a life-affirming activity.
+Admire the stretch marks, elasticity, sagging, changes in shape, etc. They are beautiful symbols of motherhood and aging.
 They add character and uniqueness to who you are and should be embraced.

 It is not immoral or an invitation for sex to go without a bra.
 There is not a commandment or rule somewhere that says women should wear bras.
-It is one of the many destructive, oppressive and false messages that gets passed from generation to generation and has no real basis in truth.
+It is one of the many destructive, oppressive, and false messages that get passed from generation to generation and has no real basis in truth.
 Dismiss any negative or disapproving looks or comments you may get.
 Take pride in going without a bra and comfort in knowing you’re doing something good for yourself.

 Keep in mind that mainstream society will likely try to convince you that bra wearing is not harmful.
-That is because you are challenging the belief system they have carried for so long, going against the grain, and there is huge monetary gain in the bra market.
-Don’t allow yourself to be controlled or manipulated by others socialization or commercialism.
+That is because you are challenging the belief system they have carried for so long, going against the grain, and there is a huge monetary gain in the bra market.
+Don’t allow yourself to be controlled or manipulated by others’ socialization or commercialism.

 What if You Must Wear a Bra?

 If you have situations in your life where bra wearing would be required because of a certain dress code, such as a work environment, then wear a camisole.
-Other better choices would be a shelf bra, tank top, cropped camisole, sleeveless T-shirt or bra top.
+Other better choices would be a shelf bra, tank top, cropped camisole, sleeveless T-shirt, or bra top.
 You might also try to educate your employer about the health risks associated with bra wearing and get them to change the dress code.

 Best Regards,